KenDickey/Small/RuntimeModel.md

 https://clementbera.wordpress.com/2014/01/16/spurs-new-object-format/
 (Other refs below).

+One counter-intuitive win here is the use of ClassIndex rather than a pointer to a class.
+This loses because one has to index into a table to get an object's Behavior, an extra indirection.
+But the win is that one makes for cheap class checks at each method's inline cache callsite and these sites do not have to be scanned by GC.
+Also, the majority of basic classes are together so the indexing tends to keep the first section of the class table in cache, reducing the cost.

 Most values are known by the tag in their lower 3 bits.
 - 2r000 -> Object Oriented Pointer, or _OOP_.
 - 2r001 -> Small (limited range) Integer